What an idea! Writing stories about math for kids!

 MATHSTART AT TWENTY

 What a journey it has been!
 It was actually more than 20 years ago when I had the first glimmer of an idea for a series of books that would teach mathematical concepts to children using a simple stories and visual learning strategies.
-But it was 1995 when I end is missing.)held the very first MathStart book in my hands: The Best Bug Parade (comparing sizes).
+But it was 1995 when I held the very first MathStart book in my hands: The Best Bug Parade (comparing sizes).
 To this day it is my favorite because it was the first.
 I am truly honored to have had this experience and to have enjoyed the support of so many colleagues, educators, students, friends and family members on this incredible adventure.